VrushankPatel/Maxine/docs/features.md

     Once the service sends the heartBeat again in the given timeout then the tineout will be reset.
     - **weight** (Default 1): If the service is replicated with multiple nodes and if any of those nodes is deployed on more powerful machine and configuration, it is acceptable that that particular node has more computational power and ability to serve more number of request in the less or the same amount of time.
     So, weight property will replicate that node into registry that many times.
 Note that the limit of weight property is 10, meaning that a node can be 10x more powerful than the rest of the nodes.
      - **path**: URL path like /api/v1 or somethings, defines the default path after IP where discovery will redirect the request to.
+     - **metadata**: Additional service metadata including custom health endpoints and tags for filtering.
+         - **healthEndpoint**: Custom health check path (e.g., "/health"), defaults to root if not specified.
+         - **tags**: Array of tags for service categorization and filtered discovery (e.g., ["prod", "api"]).
     #### Example:
     ##### Heartbeat Request
         {